pupenasan/hmi/citect/taggenxmltemplate.md

 The content of this tag is a mathematical expression used to specify a simple operation for data transformation.

-The operands in the expression can be only  numbers or variables with numeric values.
+The operands in the expression can be only  numbers or variables with **numeric values**.
 The expression can use parentheses to change the precedence of the evaluation.

 For example, the following calculator in an `<input>` section counts input records by incrementing its current value.